 Until forced to retire due to illness, I was a law professor for 22 years at the University of California—Davis, serving six years as the law school’s dean of students.
 I had a longstanding Buddhist practice and co-led a weekly meditation group with my husband.

-Faced with learning to live a new life, I wrote How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers.
+Faced with learning to live a new life, I wrote How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and Their Caregivers.
 The book is Buddhist-inspired but is non-parochial.
-The tools and practices in it are intended to help everyone.
 How to Be Sick has won two 2011 Nautilus Book Awards: A Gold Medal in Self-Help/Psychology and a Silver Medal in Memoir.
 It was also named one of the best books of 2010 by Spirituality and Practice.

-My new book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow, offers my understanding of the Buddha’s path to peace—a peace and well-being that aren't dependent on whether a particular experience is pleasant or unpleasant, joyful or sorrowful.
-Like How to Be Sick, it's a practical book.
-It includes over 50 exercises and practices, all of which are illustrated with stories from my experience as a Buddhist practitioner for over 20 years.
+In 2013, my second book was published: How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+It offers my understanding of the Buddha’s path to peace—a peace and well-being that aren't dependent on whether a particular experience is pleasant or unpleasant, joyful or sorrowful.
+How to Wake Up has drawn critical acclaim from Buddhists and non-Buddhists alike.

-I live in Davis, California with my husband, also named Tony, and our hound dog, Rusty.
+I live in Davis, California with my husband, also named Tony, and our endearing, if goofy, gray lab named Scout.
 I can be found online at www.tonibernhard.com